ASD-Blueprint/desktop.gov.au/docs/security/hybrid-security-risk-management-plan.md

 #### Threat sources

 - Adversarial – Individual – Trusted Insider, Insider, Outsider
-- Unintentional – Agency system administrator
+- Unintentional – Organisation system administrator

 #### Threat events

 - Obtain unauthorised access to:
-  - Deny access to Agency information to authorised users
+  - Deny access to Organisation information to authorised users
-  - Modify Agency information and making the integrity of the information unavailable or no longer trustworthy
+  - Modify Organisation information and making the integrity of the information unavailable or no longer trustworthy
   - Obfuscate adversary actions
 - Obtain information by opportunistically stealing or scavenging information systems/components
 - Compromise organisational information systems to facilitate exfiltration of data/information